k8ssandra/k8ssandra/docs/content/en/contribute/_index.md

 5. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress.
 6. Wait for the automated PR workflow to do some checks.
 Members of the K8ssandra community will review your PR and decide whether to approve and merge it.

 Also, we encourage you to submit Issues, starting from https://github.com/k8ssandra/k8ssandra/issues.
-Add a label to help categorize the issue, such complexity:<level>, component:<component-name>, and other labels you'll notice in the repo.
+Add a label to help categorize the issue, such as the complexity level, component name, and other labels you'll find in the repo's Issues display.

 ## Documentation contributions and build environment